Caregiver Legal Liabilities: Essential Protection Guide for Families

 - Physical abuse (assault, battery, wrongful death)

-- Emotional or psychological abuse – This often-hidden form of elder mistreatment includes verbal attacks, threats, intimidation, and isolation designed to inflict emotional harm and damage self-worth.
+- Emotional or psychological abuse: This often-hidden form of elder mistreatment includes verbal attacks, threats, intimidation, and isolation meant to inflict emotional harm and chip away at self-worth.
 It also covers subtler tactics: constant criticism, manipulation, and emotional neglect.
-The long-term effects are serious, damaging mental health, physical well-being, and quality of life.
-Recognizing these signs matters because the harm can be severe and lasting.
+The long-term effects are serious, wearing down mental health, physical well-being, and quality of life.
+These signs are worth recognizing because the harm can run deep and last.

 - Sexual abuse (assault or battery)